forresti/libHOG/README.md

 ## About

-libHOG is a library that computes [Histogram of Oriented Gradient](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) features.
+libHOG is a library that computes [Histogram of Oriented Gradient](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) feature pyramids.
 The benefit of libHOG over other HOG implementations is speed.
 On an Intel i7-3930k 6-core CPU, we measured the following results:

 |                 | Frame Rate  | Speedup | Energy per frame (Joules)|
 | :------------- |:-------------:| :-----:| :-----:|